 Chairman and Practice Head, Eurasia

 More recently, Cliff served as a vice president and senior fellow at The Center for the National Interest.
-In addition to managing the Center's operations, Cliff focused on Eurasia, the Middle East, and macro US foreign policy.
-From 2000 to 2002, he lived in Moscow and worked as the vice president of the Eurasia Foundation, leading programmatic and fundraising efforts for one of the leading foundations in Russia.
-Under Cliff's leadership, the Foundation was very active in promoting market reform and civil society.
-He managed a large staff of Russian nationals.
+In addition to managing the center's operations, Cliff focused on macro US foreign policy, Eurasia, and the Middle East.
+From 2000 to 2002, he lived in Moscow and worked as vice president of the Eurasia Foundation, leading programmatic and fundraising efforts for one of the country's leading foundations.
+Under Cliff's leadership, the foundation was very active in promoting market reform and civil society.

-Cliff holds an AB from Brown University and an MA from Stanford University.
-He is fluent in Russian.
+Cliff holds a master's degree from Stanford University and is fluent in Russian.